A novel Cosmic Filament catalogue from SDSS data: The filament catalogue

 \subsection{Filament reconstruction}

-We apply Method A and Method B, as explained in \Cref{ss:size}, to extract the cosmic filaments catalogues from the three blocks of data introduced in \Cref{ss:combine}.
-These three blocks correspond to three different redshift ranges and sky fractions $f$, inherited from the used SDSS data: a) Block 1 ($0.05<z<0.45$), with $78$ bins and $f_1=0.186$; b) Block 2 ($0.45<z<0.7$), with $40$ bins and $f_2=0.219$; and c) Block 3 ($0.6<z<2.2$), with $166$ bins and $f_3=0.062$.
+We apply Methods A and B, as explained in \Cref{ss:size}, to extract the cosmic filaments catalogues from the three Blocks of data introduced in \Cref{ss:combine}.
+These three Blocks correspond to three different redshift ranges and sky fractions $f$ inherited from the used SDSS data: (a) Block 1 ($0.05<z<0.45$), with $78$ bins and $f_1=0.186$; (b) Block 2 ($0.45<z<0.7$), with $40$ bins and $f_2=0.219$; and (c) Block 3 ($0.6<z<2.2$), with $166$ bins and $f_3=0.062$.

 The width of the slices in the line-of-sight direction is taken as $20$ Mpc, computed with the $\Lambda$CDM parameters obtained by Planck \citep{planck2019vi}; in particular, $H_0=67 \frac{km}{s \, Mpc}$.
 We note that the exact parameters to be used have a limited impact, as small variations of this width do not significantly alter our results.
-This width is chosen to be small enough to avoid several overlapping filaments in a single slice, but several times larger than the uncertainty on the galaxy measured redshift.
+This width is chosen to be small enough to avoid several overlapping filaments in a single slice, but large enough to be several times larger than the uncertainty on the galaxy measured redshift.

 Method A requires the choice of the size of the smoothing kernel.
 As explained in \Cref{ss:size_A}, this is taken to be a function of the number of galaxies within a redshift slice.
-The value of $fwhm$ of the Gaussian kernel, in degrees, can be seen in \Cref{f:fwhm}.
+The value of FWHM of the Gaussian kernel, in degrees, can be seen in \Cref{f:fwhm}.
 Method B uses four fixed scales which can also be seen in the figure ($2.7\, \deg, 3.4\, \deg, 4.1\, \deg, 4.8 \, \deg$); they contain the range of sizes used for Method A.

-We will compare the results obtained with both methods in \Cref{ss:comp}.
-We will see that Method B generally outperforms Method A. Therefore, we recommend the use of the catalogue produced with Method B, which is publicly available at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}.
+We compare the results obtained with both methods in \Cref{ss:comp}.
+We see that Method B generally outperforms Method A. Therefore, we recommend the use of the catalogue produced with Method B, which is publicly available at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}.
 The catalogue produced with Method A is also available upon request.
+The columns of the catalogues are explained in \Cref{t:cata}.